julzaza/wildwitchherbs/_posts/2026-05-11-three-top-herbs-for-clear-skin.md

 - Supports kidneys and elimination
 - Often considered “blood-building” rather than just cleansing

-Nettle is usually BETTER as a long hot infusion, not blender water.
+Nettle is usually **better as a long hot infusion**, not blender water.

 Why:
 The minerals and many beneficial compounds extract better with heat and time.